-Trentemøller has crafted a very special cover of a Neil Young song as part of his upcoming 'Harbour Boat Trips Vol. 2: Copenhagen' compilation due this Fall.
+Trentemøller has crafted a very special cover of a Neil Young song as part of his 'Harbour Boat Trips Vol. 2: Copenhagen' compilation released in 2018.
 ‘Transformer Man’ is probably most notorious for being part of the album ‘Trans’ that got Neil Young sued by his label for not sounding enough like himself, or in legal speak, being “musically uncharacteristic of Young’s previous recordings”.

 While there’s interesting and intelligent stuff going on here, and it’s more appreciated now than it was in 1982, the record is not generally regarded as a Young classic.

 When Trentemøller collaborator Marie Fisker suggested covering the song, it took him a while to get on board.